nodejs/node/deps/uv/README.md

 For GCC (including MinGW) there are two methods building: via normal makefiles or via GYP.
 GYP is a meta-build system which can generate MSVS, Makefile, and XCode backends.
 It is best used for integration into other projects.
-The old (more stable) system is using Makefiles.
+The old system is using plain GNU Makefiles.

 To build via Makefile simply execute: